 On March 4, 2011, the Airport Board entered into a loan agreement with a national bank to help purchase a fuel tanker truck.
 The original loan amount was for \$35,000 with an interest rate of 2.92% per year.
 The agreement requires quarterly payments of principal and interest beginning June 4, 2011.
-The total principal balance was \$9,038 as of June 30, 2013.
-Future principal and interest requirements are:
+The loan was paid in full during the year ended June 30, 2014.